 - Any opportunities to take advantage of grant programs from any level of government or non-profit historical foundations or other charitable foundations.

-The Planning Department shall make recommendations to the Board of Trustees regarding which District buildings meet the Board's criteria to consider support for historic designation.
+The Planning Department shall make recommendations to the Board of Trustees regarding which Division buildings meet the Board's criteria to consider support for historic designation.